Breast Reduction Surgery Overview

-If you have discomfort from having large breasts or feel your breasts are too heavy or sagging, a breast reduction procedure can help you feel better immediately.
+If you’re experiencing discomfort from having large breasts or feel your breasts are too heavy or sagging, a breast reduction procedure can help you feel better immediately.
 This cosmetic surgery procedure removes the hanging breast tissue, usually the area of breast that hangs below the nipple.
 At the same time, any extra skin is removed and the nipple repositioned to create a more natural breast shape.

 Is breast reduction right for me?

 If your feel that your breasts are too large for you, and this causes you discomfort or frustration, then a breast reduction is a good option to consider, regardless of your breast size.
-Women of all ages can benefit from the immediate relief—and boost in self-confidence—after a breast reduction.
+Almost any woman who’s had breast reduction can tell you how they’ve benefitted from the immediate relief—and boost in self-confidence—this procedure can provide.

 A breast reduction with less scarring and a better breast shape